jojinkb/gatsby-blog/content/blog/why-this-blog/index.md

 The [blog post](https://www.freecodecamp.org/news/how-i-got-a-second-degree-and-earned-5-developer-certifications-in-just-one-year-while-working-and-2b902ee291ab/ "Beau Carnes") where I read the quote first.

-Original [blog post](https://sive.rs/kimo "The standard pace is for chumps") from Derek Sivers
+Original quote is from this [blog post](https://sive.rs/kimo "The standard pace is for chumps") by Derek Sivers

+###Step4: No Zero days

+A viral reddit [thread](https://www.reddit.com/r/getdisciplined/comments/1q96b5/i_just_dont_care_about_myself/ "No zero days") spawns a movement with more than 100K subsribers.
+The idea, as all good ideas tend to be is simple.
+No more zero days.
+"A zero day is when you don't do a single fucking thing towards whatever dream or goal or want or whatever that you got going on.
+No more zeros"

+This means that I will do atleast one minute of whatever activity that I have deemed appropriate to bring me closer to my goals every day.
+No more zero days.